rdkcentral/rdk-halif-device_settings/docs/pages/ds-display_halSpec.md

 The primary objective of this module is to streamline communication between the `caller` and the `HAL` interface.
 This allows the `caller` to inquire about information related to the EDID, Aspect Ratio and other `HDMI` related information of the connected display device.
 Additionally, the module notifies the `caller` about Display Device parameters, such as Device Connection/Disconnection, HDCP Protocol Changes, and RX Sense ON/OFF etc.

-Display module will get its configuration profile from [videoPortSettings.h](include/dsVideoPortSettings_sample.h)

 ## Component Runtime Execution Requirements